 This crowd included more of what we were expecting: table-thumping merriment, drunken dancing, and stag parties (one in particular had men dressed in superhero and wrestling costumes).

 The festival boasted having over 150 different beers on tap.
 There was definitely a great selection, even if most of them were somewhat similar in terms of flavour, hoppiness, etc. There was even a wine kiosk if you weren’t a beer lover.

 But the big draw here was Krušovice, one of the most famous beers in the Czech Republic.
-(It’s actually been owned by Heineken since 2007.)

 Oh, and the pickled cheese?
 That wasn’t a bad translation after all.
 It’s actually a popular appetizer here that goes quite nicely with your litre of beer.
 You learn something new every day, huh?